craftyworks/hello-world/README.md

   - [] Don't know what to do
   Any word wrapped with two tildes (like ~~this~~) will appear crossed out.

+## Features

+I'm gonna do edit this document more clearly so another people understand more clearly.

+It's my plan today.

+There's not reason to stop.

+I don't care whom sais it's no use, don't do that, you don't have to.

 is it possible to commit in this building?